Andrew Dixon is an Earth Changer.

 In the late 1990s, Australian banker Andrew Dixon transferred from Sydney to Singapore.

 The city’s access and proximity to nature combined with its position just north of the equator offered excellent exploration options of reef islands for his young family, via Bintan, just a 50 minute ferry ride away.
 However, Andrew was disenchanted with the basic shack or garish 5 star standard of holiday accommodation on offer close to Singapore in cultural sensitivity, design, privacy and simple luxuries.
-A chance meeting with Peter Timmer, an American living on Bintan, led to a day in a fishing boat to visit another island for sale, but finding uninhabited and untouched Pulau Nikoi further afield - still a paradise and just 50 miles from Singapore.
+A chance meeting with Peter Timmer, an American living on Bintan, led to a day in a fishing boat to visit another island for sale.
+But they also discovered uninhabited and untouched Pulau Nikoi further afield- still a paradise and just 50 miles from Singapore.

-So in 2004 Andrew, with 5 friends who shared an expatriate working life in Asia and a passion for outdoors, nature, food and wine, decided to buy the islet, initially as an investment in a private weekend getaway.
-But somewhere along the line, it took on a life of its own to become a much bigger project.
+So, in 2004, Andrew, with five friends who shared an expatriate working life in Asia and a passion for outdoors, nature, food and wine, decided to buy the islet, initially as an investment in a private weekend getaway.
+But things developed, and somewhere along the line, the venture took on a life of its own and became a much bigger project.

 “The prospect of acquiring Nikoi inevitably came with a great deal of responsibility to the investors in terms of preserving the natural environment and beauty of the island”

-As there were no inhabitants at the time, only signs that there had been and the island farmed for coconuts, building commenced once an environmental impact survey was completed and government approval granted in 2005.
+As there were no inhabitants at the time - only signs of past occupants and that the island had been farmed for coconuts, building commenced once an environmental impact survey was completed and government approval granted in 2005.

 Now the resort offers Robinson Crusoe barefoot luxury and raw indulgence in space and privacy, the antithesis of many 5 star hotels.

-Developing a private resort is not simple when it’s on a remote island, by ferry from Singapore to Bintan, then a car and another boat ride.
-It was not a deterrent, but perseverance was required: Nothing different or worthwhile is ever going to be easy.
+Developing a private resort is not simple when it’s on a remote island, accessible only by ferry from Singapore to Bintan, then a car and another boat ride.
+It was not a deterrent, but perseverance was required: Nothing worthwhile or distinctive ever comes easily.
 It was a challenge to find ways to be more sustainable and we wanted to make sure that guests wouldn’t feel short changed by that, but at the same time, as a business, some of the initiatives we have made to reduce our energy and water consumption stand out for their simplicity.
 For example, water filtering, treating and pressurising accounts for around 30% total energy use, but we have highly efficient shower heads which reduce water consumption by 20% and we use reject water from the desalination unit to top up the salt water swimming pool, reducing the need not only for fresh water but also imported salt.
 In sustainable tourism terms, Nikoi has pushed boundaries beyond which no other hotel in the region has gone.

 Waste management is a challenge and we recycle, reuse or upcycle everything.
 We used second hand machinery wherever possible rather than buy new unnecessarily.
-All recyclable waste (glass, aluminium and paper) is returned to Bintan where it is sold/given to local collectors.
+All recyclable waste (glass, aluminium and paper) is returned to Bintan where it is sold or given to local collectors.
 Only a limited glass recycling program exists on Bintan so we have installed a glass pulveriser to process glass bottles to make glass sand that we then use in cement.
 Food waste is composted where possible.
 Sewerage waste is treated in aerobic and anaerobic septic systems.
 Many of the goods and souvenirs we sell in our shop are made from recycled products, such as flip flops made from car tyres and bags made from recycled rice sacks.
-And some things, we just don’t need – no drinks in plastic bottles or plastic straws are used – instead we use handmade bamboo ones – and we don’t import mineral water – rather we carbonate our own water and make our own natural organic syrups for drinks.
+And some things we just don’t need.
+No drinks in plastic bottles or plastic straws are used, instead we use handmade bamboo ones.
+And we don’t import mineral water – rather we carbonate our own water and make our own natural organic syrups for drinks.

 “To me, the real luxury of Nikoi is the space – 15 hectares for 50 people at any one time”.

 Now we are developing Cempedak, a 17 hectare island 14 miles to the south of Nikoi in the same Riau archipelago.
-It’s an island I bought a decade ago, on which I’ve built a resort made of sustainably-harvested bamboo, with 20 villas, no under 16s allowed, and like Nikoi will also support a social purpose and The Island Foundation.
+It’s an island I bought a decade ago where I’ve built a resort made of sustainably-harvested bamboo, with 20 villas, no under 16s allowed, which will also support The Island Foundation and social purpose.
 I now love bamboo!
 Just as well as its construction includes 50,000 pieces, used from the floors to the handcrafted dowel, shipped in from islands Java and Sumatra.
-It’s an amazing material – softer than wood, environmentally friendly, and, as a grass, grows back in 3-4 years – very sustainable.
-Like building a sustainable tourism development, it’s about being strong but remaining flexible.
+It’s an amazing material – environmentally friendly, softer than wood, and, as a grass, grows back in 3-4 years – very sustainable.
+Like building a sustainable tourism development, it’s about being strong but flexible.

 We always wanted to make sure that the choices taken for sustainability would not leave guests feeling short changed.
 So our focus is on service and guest experience, that they reconnect with nature and themselves, in which there is greater value than TVs and air-con!

-All of our staff earn above market rates, have employment contracts with a 5 day working week (6 is the norm in Indonesia) and are provided accommodation, meals and medical cover free of charge, in Singapore if need be, potentially including support for family.
-We covered the cost of a six month Leukaemia treatment for one staff member’s child.
+All staff earn above market rates, have employment contracts with a 5 day working week (6 is the norm in Indonesia) and are provided accommodation, meals and medical cover free of charge, in Singapore if need be, potentially including support for family.
+We covered the cost of a six-month Leukaemia treatment for one staff member’s child.
 We’ve also established a savings and loan scheme for staff as a separate entity managed by staff.

 Our focus on looking after and investing in staff that means we have loyal employees with a turnover of less than 10% per year – a very low level in the hotel industry, let alone on a remote island.
 I believe it’s for service and experience that guests come and stay with us, rather than for specific sustainability initiatives.
 But making a business case for a sustainable initiative provides, in the first instance, a great assessment tool, then in measuring its impact.
 Measuring electricity, water and waste is the key to working out how to reduce all of these.

 As we’re popular yet limited in capacity, little marketing and advertising is required – we don’t print brochures and I manage the Facebook account and posts myself.
-Most bookings are direct to our website, which helps us manage guest expectations directly, rather than coming via 3rd party travel agents, which gets more money into the community.
+Most bookings are direct to our website rather than coming via third party travel agents, which helps us manage guest expectations directly and channels more money into the community.
 Instead of advertising, our approach has been to donate that money into The Island Foundation.

 We formally registered The Island Foundation in 2010, and it’s a charity in both Singapore and Indonesia, which opens up more donor options.
-Led by one of Nikoi’s founders, Ed Jenne, we have leveraged resources and knowledge by enlisting the assistance and generosity of prosperous Singaporeans to create an independent organisation, board, CEO and funding, so it has grown much larger than Nikoi could have supported on its own, and for impact well beyond Nikoi’s immediate communities.
+Led by one of Nikoi’s founders, Ed Jenne, we have leveraged resources and knowledge by enlisting the assistance and generosity of prosperous Singaporeans to create an independent organisation, board, CEO and funding.
+It has grown much larger than Nikoi could have supported on its own, and its impact extends well beyond Nikoi’s immediate communities.
 The charity transparency, independence and focus make sense for operations and for mutual respect between staff and communities, as they help them to help themselves.

 Supporting health, we’ve located patients for a Cleft Palate program run by Smile, established a pilot program for mosquito population management and a medical screening for more than 100 villagers, and organised the first children’s sports program on Bintan: The villages appoint their own committees and sub committees to run it, and the Foundation provides coaching staff, equipment (sold through a village shop on buy back scheme) and ground maintenance.